Mabdillahi88/Healthy-Bites/README.md

-12. As an Admin, I aim to sign in to the Healthy Bites backend to manage the food, smoothies, and milkshake menus, ensuring we can introduce new offerings or discontinue existing ones as required.
+12. As an Admin, I have the authority to approve or decline reservations, ensuring no overlaps or conflicts.

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |